For Book Groups

 Below are discussion questions for my novels.
 And, if your group decides to read one of my books, I would love to figure out a way to join your conversation, either in person or by Skype or FaceTime.
 Contact me and let's talk!

-Discussion question for Kinship of Clover
+Discussion questions for Kinship of Clover

 1. Jeremy is so concerned about plant species loss that he experiences extinct plants burrowing under his skin to become part of his body.
 What in his childhood might have contributed to this obsession?
 How do you understand his Latin chanting?
 Do you think his episodes are hallucinations or wild imaginings or magical realism or something else?